spencerbraun/stats_notes/STATS315A/STATS_315A_Modern_Applied_Stats.md

 ### Structured Regression Models

 * For arbitrary f, minimizing $\operatorname{RSS}(f)=\sum_{i=1}^{N}\left(y_{i}-f\left(x_{i}\right)\right)^{2}$ has infinite solutions since any f passing through the points is min.
+We need to restrict the class of function considered.
+If our prediction fits every training point, under a different training set where for each x there is a slightly different y value, every prediction will have error.
 * However If there are multiple observation pairs $x_i, y_{i\ell},  \;\ell= 1,...,N_i$ at each value of $x_i$, the risk is limited - solutions pass through average of $y_{i\ell}$.
 If sample size is infinite, this is guaranteed, but for finite N, need to reduce set of f’s.
 * There are still infinite possible restrictions, so the amiguity still exists.
 In general the constraints imposed by most learning methods can be described as complexity restrictions of one kind or another.
 This usually means some kind of regular behavior in small neighborhoods of the input space.
 How small a neighborhood do we draw within which the function is constant.
+Very often we impose smoothing conditions - either explicity like setting a linear model or splines, implicity with some nonparametric method.
 * Any method that attempts to produce locally varying functions in small isotropic neighborhoods will run into problems in high dimensions—again the curse of dimensionality.
 And conversely, all methods that overcome the dimensionality problems have an associated—and often implicit or adaptive—metric for measuring neighborhoods, which basically does not allow the neighborhood to be simultaneously small in all directions.
+If we restrict our attention to a single dimension or a few, we can look closely at distance in those directions.

 ### Classes of Restricted Estimators

 * Roughness penalty and Bayesian methods
-  * Penalize RSS with a roughness penalty: $\operatorname{PRSS}(f ; \lambda)=\operatorname{RSS}(f)+\lambda J(f)$
+  * Penalize RSS with a roughness penalty: $\operatorname{PRSS}(f ; \lambda)=\operatorname{RSS}(f)+\lambda J(f)$.
+Instead of minimizing RSS through interpolation between all points, we force some smoothing considerations.
   * $J(f)$ will be large for functions that vary too rapidly over small regions of input space.
 Eg. cubic smoothing spline $\operatorname{PRSS}(f ; \lambda)=\sum_{i=1}^{N}\left(y_{i}-f\left(x_{i}\right)\right)^{2}+\lambda \int\left[f^{\prime \prime}(x)\right]^{2} d x$
   * Penalty function, or regularization methods, express our prior belief that the type of functions we seek exhibit a certain type of smooth behavior, and indeed can usually be cast in a Bayesian framework.
 * Kernel Methods and Local Regression